Balsamic Glazed Green Beans

 - light brown sugar – this balances the acidity of the vinegar and adds to the syrupy consistency of the glaze for these balsamic green beans.

 - soy sauce – this isn’t traditional in most balsamic glazed green beans, but it is in mine!
 Rather than salt, I use soy sauce to season the glaze, because it also adds a punch of umami, too.
-It’s also not traditional in gravy from scratch, but I also use it there for the same reasons.

 - unsalted butter – I like to swirl a pat of butter into the glaze at the end of the cooking process, to enhance the mouthfeel and flavor of the glaze.
-Also key in my salmon piccata!

-How to make Glazed Green Beans
+How To Make Glazed Green Beans

 - SAUTE.
 Heat oil in a large skillet, then add the beans and cook until they are light golden brown, stirring frequently.